How much is the Medicare late enrollment penalty? Learn how Part B and Part D penalties are calculated, how long they last, and how to avoid them.

 👉 Learn more: When to Enroll in Medicare

-The exact penalty formulas are established by the Centers for Medicare & Medicaid Services (CMS) and may be adjusted over time.Â
+These rules are based on guidelines set by the Centers for Medicare & Medicaid Services (CMS) and may change slightly over time.

 What Counts as Creditable Coverage?